 In other words, the online surveillance is a byproduct of statutory “safeguarding” duties that have been placed upon teachers which go far beyond education.
 Teachers are terrified of being held legally liable for a child’s moral failure, and they have had to cover their backsides.
 Sound familiar?
 It should: that’s the reality of Scotland’s Named Person legislation.
 This was the exact point teachers made on Call Kaye on 7 October.
 The only way Scottish teachers are going to be able to teach and comply with their “safeguarding” duties at the same time will be to install all of the keyword libraries on all school computers.
 It takes no stretch of the imagination to see schools requiring parents to install the filters at home.

-And finally, it’s that nature of the keyword monitoring as a function of legal backside-covering – rather than early intervention – which shows how silly this is.
+And finally, it’s that nature of legal backside-covering – rather than early intervention – which shows how silly this is.
 The one pupil in a million who could become radicalised is going to be doing the most frightening online searches at home or on their mobile, not on a school PC requiring an easily monitored login account.
 It’s more evidence, as if we needed any, that the people who make digital laws don’t actually use the web.

 I’m glad that Open Rights Group is looking into the issue and I would encourage teachers, and teaching unions, to speak up and speak out.
 No child is born a criminal, but keyword surveillance in schools treats them like they already are.